 We develop special programs throughout the school year including apartment-based soccer clinics, swimming, painting/drawing, healthy eating and nutrition sessions.
 Each of our learning centers is currently offering regular weekly or monthly activities for both children and their parents to interact in an active, comfortable, safe and friendly environment.
-Volunteers often arrange various activities for children, while mom’s get their nails painted.
-Or, our kids do the honors and paint their mom’s and their friends nails.
-In addition, there is drawing, face painting, coloring, crafts and painting to meet everyone’s artistic needs.
+Volunteers often arrange various activities for children, while mom's get their nails painted.
+Or, our kids do the honors and paint their mom's and our volunteers nails.
+In addition, there is drawing, face painting, coloring, crafts and painting to meet everyone's artistic needs.
 For those more inclined towards playtime, the outdoors and sports, we conduct events on the soccer fields/courts which stimulate teamwork, good character morals and mutual respect for everyone.

 5. Family Enrichment